payalwatwani-arch/fleek-retention-tool/README.md

 # Fleek Retention Engine

-A tool that runs Fleek's account-management portfolio automatically: cleans the raw data, segments every account by real behavior, decides the next useful action, drafts it, and tracks it — safely, every time it re-runs, without duplicating work or losing history.
+A tool that runs Fleek's account-management portfolio automatically: cleans the raw data, segments every account by real behaviour, decides the next useful action, drafts it, and tracks it — safely, every time it re-runs, without duplicating work or losing history.